AdrienPoupa/docker-compose-nas/README.md

 ## Customization

-You can override the configuration of a services or add new services by creating a new `docker-compose.override.yml` file, then appending it to the `COMPOSE_FILE` environment variable: `COMPOSE_FILE=docker-compose.yml:docker-compose.override.yml`
+You can override the configuration of a service or add new services by creating a new `docker-compose.override.yml` file, then appending it to the `COMPOSE_FILE` environment variable: `COMPOSE_FILE=docker-compose.yml:docker-compose.override.yml`

 [See official documentation](https://docs.docker.com/compose/extends).